1940 - 2018

 The first 25 years of his life he underwent the usual career of an African casual labourer, before Professor David Cook, a lecturer of literature at Makarere University in Kampala, discovered his talents and supported his artistic endeavours.

-After Idi Amin’s seizure of power beginning in 1970, Katarikawe withdrew from the capital to his rural home in Kigezi, and later moved to Nairobi, Kenya, in 1981, where he has been living since.
+After Idi Amin’s seizure of power beginning in 1970, Katarikawe withdrew from the capital to his rural home in Kigezi, and later moved to Nairobi, Kenya, in 1981.
 He joined the then newly established Paa Ya Paa Arts Centre and became, from 1984 onward, one of the top Gallery Watatu Artists.

 Katarikawe’s art is not conceptual, not documentary, not political, but very personal and emotional – sexual erotic fantasy and reality, figurative and abstract, merge imperceptibly.
 He is a narrative painter, visualising in a very personal way local values, tradition and culture; his art becomes a synthesis between his cultural storytelling and modern expressionism.
 He has often been dubbed by western critics as the ‘East African Chagall’.